acredsfan/autonomous_mower/README.md

     ```bash
     sudo pip3 install -r requirements.txt
     ```
+5. Download the tensorflow model file for object detection (the code in camera_processing.py looks for lite-model_qat_mobilenet_v2_retinanet_256_1.tflite in the obstacle_detection folder, so make sure to update the code if you use something different or if you move the file): https://tfhub.dev/google/lite-model/qat/mobilenet_v2_retinanet_256/1

-5. Update and save .env.example as .env with your google maps api key:
+6. Update and save .env.example as .env with your google maps api key:
     ```bash
     sudo nano .env.example
     ```
-6. Run main.py to start the program:
+7. Run main.py to start the program:
     ```bash
     sudo python3 main.py
     ```
-7. Go to web UI at {hostname}.local:90 to set up the robot boundaries and schedules as well as to see sensor data/controls.
+8. Go to web UI at {hostname}.local:90 to set up the robot boundaries and schedules as well as to see sensor data/controls.